Society For Human Resource Management (SHRM) Student Chapter

 - Master of Science in Management (MSM)

-SHRM has acknowledged that these degree programs fully align with SHRM’s HR Curriculum Guidebook and Templates.
-Throughout the world, 419 programs in 317 educational institutions have been acknowledged by SHRM as being in alignment with its suggested guides and templates.
+SHRM has acknowledged 419 programs at 317 educational institutions worldwide as being in alignment with its suggested guides and templates.
 The HR Curriculum Guidebook and Templates were developed by SHRM to define the minimum HR content areas that should be studied by HR students at the undergraduate and graduate levels.
-The guidelines, created in 2006 and revalidated in 2010 and 2013, are part of SHRM’s Academic Initiative to define HR education standards taught in university business schools and help universities develop degree programs that follow these standards.
+The guidelines are part of SHRM’s Academic Initiative to define HR education standards taught in university business schools and help universities develop degree programs that follow these standards.

 SUSAN R. MEISINGER FELLOWSHIP FOR GRADUATE STUDY IN HR